For MS Word 2000, 2002, 2003, 2007, 2010 and 2013 –

 The Hebrew side of Antioch 2 allows the typing of vowel points and full cantillation marks, all of which are automatically positioned by a special OpenType font.
 With Windows XP and Word 2002 or later, you can type any combination of marks that is found in the Bible, including the complex BHS text.
 Windows 2000 and Word 2000 do not allow some of the more exotic combinations but are fine for less extreme use.

-Antioch 2.11 may be installed on top of any existing version of Antioch 1 or 2 and will replace it.
+The current version of Antioch 2 may be installed on top of any existing version of Antioch 1 or 2 and will replace it.
 Your existing registration and settings will be preserved.
 However, you can’t reinstall Antioch 1 without first uninstalling Antioch 2.

 If you want to use the Hebrew side of